 Common sources of toxic fumes in your home include ovens, stoves or other gas-run appliances and a car running in a closed garage.

 - First, enable your child to breathe fresh air immediately.

-- Start cardiopulmunary resuscitation (CPR) without delay if your child has stopped breathing.
-Either get someone else to call 995 while you administer CPR or do it for a minute before calling, and re-commence CPR the moment you get off the phone.
+- Start cardiopulmonary resuscitation (CPR) without delay if your child has stopped breathing.
+Either get someone else to call 995 while you administer CPR or do it for a minute before calling and re-commence CPR the moment you get off the phone.

 - Do not stop CPR on your unconscious child until the ambulance arrives

 Preventing accidental poisoning